-The native of Humboldt, Saskatchewan, was an N.H.L.
-All-Star an incredible 11 times — a record for goalies.
-He made the First All-Star team 7 times, another record for goalies.
+Many say he was the absolute best.
+Here’s why: The native of Humboldt, Saskatchewan, was an NHL All-Star an incredible 11 times — a record for goalies.
+He made the First All-Star team 7 times — another record.

 Partly because of his acrobatic style, partly because of his 84 shutouts and a low goals-against average — but largely due to his grit — Glenn Hall was tagged with an awesome nickname: Mr. Goalie.

-That’s quite a tribute because so many have now tended goal in the Bigs, but only one netminder has that moniker.
-It says all you need to know about Mr. Hall.
+Let’s think about that.
+So many have now tended goal in the bigs, but only one has that moniker.

-Glenn Hall played about one thousand National Hockey League games.
-However, he only donned a mask for fewer than 100 — and that was at the end of his storied career.
+Hall played about one thousand National Hockey League games.
+He wore a mask for fewer than 100 — and that was at the end of his career.

-Hall spent most of his pro years in the Windy City where, in 1961, he helped his Black Hawks win the Stanley Cup — hockey’s most coveted trophy — snapping the Montreal Canadiens’ amazing cup-winning streak at five.
+Hall spent most of his pro years in the Windy City where, in 1961, he helped his Hawks win the Stanley Cup — one of the most coveted trophies in sports — snapping the Montreal Canadiens’ amazing cup-winning streak at five.

 It had been 23 years since the good folk of Chicago saw Lord Stanley’s mug up close.

 Three times Glenn Hall was presented with an N.H.L. goalie award — the William Jennings Trophy [in his day known as the Vezina].
-Note that when Hall played, the Vezina was awarded to the netminder who had the best goals-against average.
+When Hall played, the Vezina was awarded to the netminder who had the best goals-against average.
 Not surprisingly, it often went to the goalie on the best team.
-In other words, if the top team came out on top in firewagon shootouts — by 6-4 and 7-6 scores, for example — the goalie would still be recognized as the league’s best.
+In other words, if the top team came out on top in firewagon shootouts — by 6-4 and 7-6 scores, for example — the goalie that allowed 10 goals would still be recognized as the league’s best.